opengeospatial/geoparquet/format-specs/geoparquet.md

 For columns that contain edges, the error introduced by ignoring the original edge interpretation is similar to the error introduced by applying a coordinate transformation to vertices (which is usually small but may be large or create invalid geometries, particularly if vertices are not closely spaced).
-Ignroing the original edge interpretation will silently introduce invalid and/or misinterpreted geometries for any edge that crosses the antimeridian (i.e., longitude 180/-180) when translating from `"spherical"` or `"geodesic"` edges
+Ignoring the original edge interpretation will silently introduce invalid and/or misinterpreted geometries for any edge that crosses the antimeridian (i.e., longitude 180/-180) when translating from `"spherical"` or `"geodesic"` edges